 PHIL 351 - Plato, Aristotle, and Greek Philosophy (4)

 The origins of philosophy in Greek thought are explored.
 Works of philosophers such as Plato and Aristotle are read.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 30 college credits or any 100- or 200-level philosophy course.